dhrvjha/path_finding/README.md

 ## How?
 Using HTML, CSS and ofcourse Javascript.

-When (page)[https://dhrvjha.github.io/path_finding/ "path finding site"] is loaded a graph is drawn of small squares we need to find path in this graph to meet end point.
+When [page](https://dhrvjha.github.io/path_finding/ "path finding site") is loaded a graph is drawn of small squares we need to find path in this graph to meet end point.

 ## Challenges?